josevnz/ExtendingAnsibleWithPython/Inventories/README.md

             raise StopIteration

+"""
-# Convert the args for proper usage on the Nmap CLI
+Convert the args for proper usage on the Nmap CLI Also, do not use the -n flag.
+We need to resolve IP addresses to hostname, even if we sacrifice a little bit of speed
+"""
 NMAP_DEFAULT_FLAGS = {
-    '-n': 'Never do DNS resolution',
     '-p22': 'Port 22 scanning',
     '-T4': 'Aggressive timing template',
     '-PE': 'Enable this echo request behavior.
 Good for internal networks',